What's the timetable?

 Why do you need a substation?

-the school.
+school.
 The new building is similar to a large agricultural shed.
-It will be
+It will be insulated

-insulated for sound and trees and shrubs planted to minimise the visual impact.
+for sound and trees and shrubs planted to minimise the visual impact.
+The building

-The building will house HVDC/HVAC converter equipment.
-The amount of converter equipment
+will house HVDC/HVAC converter equipment.
+The volume of converter equipment will

 Cables will link the indoor converter to the outdoor substation within the existing